Helena Moreno

-Helena Nancy Moreno (born September 30, 1977) is a Mexican-born American politician and former journalist and realtor who is mayor-elect of New Orleans.
-She has served as an at-large member of the New Orleans City Council since 2017.
-Moreno was formerly a Democratic member of the Louisiana House of Representatives, where she served District 93 from 2010 to 2018.
-She then served as New Orleans City Council president from 2019 to 2023.
+Helena Nancy Moreno (born September 30, 1977) is an American politician and former journalist who has served as the 63rd mayor of New Orleans since January 2026.
+A member of the Democratic Party, Moreno served from 2010 to 2018 as a member of the Louisiana House of Representatives for the 93rd district.
+She is New Orleans' first Hispanic and second female mayor.

+Moreno served as an at-large member of the New Orleans City Council from 2017 until her inauguration as mayor, as well as its president from 2019 to 2023.

 On October 8, 2024, Moreno filed paperwork to run for mayor of New Orleans in the 2025 election.
 Moreno avoided a runoff and was elected mayor of New Orleans in October 2025 with 55% of the vote.
-Upon taking office Moreno will become the city's first Hispanic mayor and second female mayor.

 Early life and education

-Helena Moreno was born in Veracruz, Mexico, to oil executive Felix Moreno and academic Nancy Pearson Moreno.
+Helena Nancy Moreno was born on September 30, 1977, in Xalapa, Mexico, the first child of oil executive Felix Moreno and academic Nancy Pearson.
 Her family later moved to Houston, Texas, where she graduated from Episcopal High School in 1995.
 In 1999, she earned a bachelor of arts degree in mass communications from Southern Methodist University in Dallas.
 While at SMU, she wrote for the Daily Campus newspaper and became an exchange student at American University in Washington, D.C., where she interned at the White House for First Lady Hillary Clinton.
+Moreno is fluent in English and Spanish, and spent six months studying in Madrid as an undergraduate.